 Practice these feel-good food habits to help yourself stay strong and resilient.

 Worry is nothing to, well, worry about.
-But chronic stress, like the kind created by the effects of the COVID-19 pandemic, can create a cascade of issues that makes it harder to live the healthy life you want.
+But chronic stress can create a cascade of issues that makes it harder to live the healthy life you want.

 For some of us, stressful times spike cravings for foods that are heavy in fat, salt, or sugar: burgers, pizza, chips, and cookies.
 For others, tense times shrink appetites and crush motivation to shop for and cook healthy foods.

 But focusing on eating well can be a key to calming your mind and taking back control, says nutritionist Kristie Finnan, R.D.N.
 We asked Finnan to share her top tactics for eating well and protecting the body from the negative effects of stress.

 In times of stress, tea is a popular soother—and for good reason.
 In one study, people who drank tea had lower levels of the stress hormone cortisol when under stress than those who drank a different beverage.

 But to get the most benefit, you might consider looking beyond your usual cup of Lipton.
 Black tea contains caffeine, which can actually make you more jittery.